KaifShakeel76/kafka-ansible-role/README.md

     - role: ansible-kafka
 ```

-## License

-MIT

 ## Author Information

-This role was created by [Your Name] for personal use.
+This role was created by [Kaif Shakeel] for personal use.

 Feel free to contribute or improve upon it!